 Completing the form online is quicker and easier and is the preferred method for registering with the practice.
 We receive your online registration immediately and securely.
 We strongly recommend that you do this on a computer rather than a tablet or smartphone, as you may encounter difficulties which would mean your registration may not be received.

-For information regarding the transfer of your medical records, please look at this leaflet HERE
+See information regarding the transfer of your medical records.

 Remember - It can take a minimum of 24 hours for us to process your registration and longer during busy times, such as the start of the University term